The Lucero Law Office, LLC is here to help!

 The attorney–client privilege is one of the oldest recognized privileges for confidential communications.
 The attorney-client privilege only remains confidential if you keep the communications between you and your lawyer.
 If you communicate confidential information to outside parties you risk losing the confidentiality of that information.
 The attorney-client privilege exists to equip lawyers with the information necessary to provide candid advice and effective representation for their clients.

-Are lawyers bound by rules concerning their conduct?
+Are Albuquerque personal injury lawyers bound by rules concerning their conduct?

 Please see the New Mexico Rules of Professional Conduct page.

-Are lawyers in New Mexico required to graduate from law school and pass the bar exam?
+Are personal injury lawyers in Albuquerque New Mexico required to graduate from law school and pass the bar exam?

 While in some states lawyers are not required to attend an accredited law school to become a lawyer, New Mexico Lawyers are required to attend an accredited law school and pass the New Mexico bar exam before practicing law.